-- Giving appropriate attention to college level work - Employing civility in academic activities - Exhibiting academic humility and receptivity to learning

-- Attending classes, arriving on time and participating as a fully engaged member of the class - Accepting personal responsibility and accountability for own actions, interactions, and communications with peers, faculty, and staff - Exhibiting self-reliance and accountability as a North Park Student.
+- a.
+Giving appropriate attention to college level work - b.
+Employing civility in academic activities - c.
+Exhibiting academic humility and receptivity to learning - d.
+Attending classes, arriving on time and participating as a fully engaged member of the class e.
+Accepting personal responsibility and accountability for own actions, interactions, and communications with peers, faculty, and staff f.
+Exhibiting self-reliance and accountability as a North Park Student.

-Academic Integrity
+12. Academic Integrity

+a.
 All students and faculty are expected to possess a high standard of conduct and personal integrity in academic work.
 Academic dishonesty is defined as any act of deception in an academic setting.
-Deception may take many forms including, but not limited to cheating, unauthorized use of any resources or materials in an academic exercise, inventing information, plagiarizing the work of another and representing them as one's own, and others (see the North Park University Undergraduate Student Handbook for the University policy regarding academic integrity).
+Deception may take many forms including, but not limited to cheating, unauthorized use of any resources or materials in an academic exercise, including Al-generated content, inventing information, plagiarizing the work of another and representing them as one's own, and others (see the North Park University Undergraduate Student Handbook for the University policy regarding academic integrity).

+b.
 All work done for a course must be original for that course unless student has received prior permission from the instructor.
 Anytime a student uses work from a previous paper or assignment, appropriate citation must be provided as for any outside source.
 Falsifying practicum hours is considered academic dishonesty and is subject to failure of the course and dismissal from the program.
 University policies related to academic dishonesty can be found in the NPU Undergraduate Student Handbook.